meta-llama/llama-recipes/recipes/use_cases/end2end-recipes/raft/README.md

 **NOTE** When using cloud API, you need to be aware of your RPM (requests per minute), TPM (tokens per minute) and TPD (tokens per day), limit on your account in case using any of model API providers.
 This is experimental and totally depends on your documents, wealth of information in them and how you prefer to handle question, short or longer answers etc.

-This python program will read all the documents inside of "data" folder and transform the text into embeddings and split the data into batches by the SemanticChunker.
-Then we apply the question_prompt_template, defined in "raft.yaml", to each batch, and finally we will use each batch to query VLLM server and save the return a list of question list for all batches.
+This python script will read all the documents either from local or web, and split the data into text chunks of 1000 charaters (defined by "chunk_size") using RecursiveCharacterTextSplitter.
+Then we apply the question_prompt_template, defined in "raft.yaml", to each chunk, to get question list out of the text chunk.

 We now have a related context as text chunk and a corresponding question list.
 For each question in the question list, we want to generate a Chain-of-Thought (COT) style question using Llama 3 70B Instruct as well.
-Once we have the COT answers, we can start to make a dataset that contains "instruction" which includes some unrelated chunks called distractor and has a probability P to include the related chunk.
+Once we have the COT answers, we can start to make a dataset that where each sample contains "instruction" section includes some unrelated chunks called distractor and has a probability P to include the related chunk.

-Here is a RAFT format json example.
-We have a "question" section for the generated question, "cot_answer" section for generated COT answers, where the final answer will be added after "<ANSWER>" token, and we also created a "instruction" section that has all the documents included (each document splited by <DOCUMENT> <\/DOCUMENT>) and finally the question appended in the very end.
+Here is a RAFT format json example from our saved raft.jsonl file.
+We have a "question" section for the generated question, "cot_answer" section for generated COT answers, where the final answer will be added after "<ANSWER>" token, and we also created a "instruction" section that has all the documents included (each document splited by <DOCUMENT> <\/DOCUMENT> tag) and finally the question appended in the very end.
 This "instruction" section will be the input during the training, and the "cot_answer" will be the output label that the loss will be calculated on.

 ```python